imagej/imagej.github.io/_pages/plugins/dhm-utilities/reconstruction.md

 ## Options

-Every plugin has options that can be changed in the "Plugins &gt; DHM &gt; Reconstruction Options" command.
+Every plugin has options that can be changed in the {% include bc path="Plugins | DHM | Reconstruction Options" %} command.
 Here the units for some of the values can be changed, plugins can be enabled/disabled, and plugins can put their own options here too.
 Here are the options that the default plugins have:

 ### Propagation/Angular Spectrum